 It doesn’t serve anyone to get upset and become offensive.
 It especially doesn’t serve you.

 Still feeling good about the outcome, knowing something excellent was about to come our way, there was one bakery left on our list that hadn’t answered their phone.
-It was 7am at this point, and we lived close by, I suggested to David we just drop in, and get a coffee regardless and ask.
+It was 7am at this point, and we lived close by.
+I suggested to David that we just drop in, and get a coffee regardless and ask.
 There’s no harm in asking, right?

 I approached the lady at the counter, who proceeded to call the baker.
 Five minutes later she came out with one single brioche bun on a plate and somewhat apologetically said to us, I have around 100 of these out the back, gesturing to the single plated bun.
-She went on to explain they were left over from a Street festival the day before, they were pre buttered and that we could have the lot for $20.
+She went on to explain they were left over from a street festival the day before, they were pre-buttered and that we could have the lot for $20.

 Prior to visiting this bakery the original bakery we had placed the order with called back to tell us that they were so sorry and there was nothing they could do.
-I assured them that it was okay, I would be calling her back in a matter of hours informing her that something better was coming our way, and it did.
+I assured them that it was OK, I would be calling her back in a matter of hours informing her that something better was coming our way, and it did.

-I called the first bakery back and thanked them for losing our order, I was so grateful for this obstacle because it gave me the opportunity hold positive expectations about the outcome of the situation, which turned out to be even better than we had originally planned.
+I called the first bakery back and thanked them for losing our order.
+I was so grateful for this obstacle because it gave me the opportunity hold positive expectations about the outcome of the situation, which turned out to be even better than we had originally planned.